Working during your studies

 This means that your entitlement to work during vacations may depend on the type of course you are doing.
 For example, if you are supposed to research and write a dissertation or thesis while other students are on holiday, this is term time for you and you should restrict your work to 20 (or ten) hours a week during this time.

 Employers have a legal obligation to check your term dates before you can start work.
 You must provide your employer with one of the following:

-- A printout from your institution's website showing the term and vacation dates for your course
+- A printout from UWE Bristol's website showing the term and vacation dates for your course

-- A letter from your institution to your employer confirming these dates is available to download from this page
+- A letter from UWE Bristol to your employer confirming these dates is available to download from this page

 Postgraduate and research students